CodeYourFuture/github-tracker/README.md

 - Use `npm run setup` to generate the appropriate credentials and create a test spreadsheet for you.
 This will output data to add to your `.env` file.
 - Use `npm run ship` to ensure that the linting, type checks and tests pass.

+### Refreshing credentials

+If your credentials expire, you can recreate them _without_ creating a new spreadsheet by running `npm run setup -- --refresh`.

 ## Overview

 ```mermaid